juju/juju/doc/architectural-overview.md

 # Juju Architectural Overview

 ## Audience

-This document is targeted at new developers of Juju, and may be useful to experienced developers who need a refresher on some aspect of juju's operation.
+This document is targeted at new developers of Juju, and may be useful to experienced developers who need a refresher on some aspect of Juju's operation.
 It is deliberately light on detail, because the precise mechanisms of various components' operation are expected to change much faster than the general interactions between components.